Chile at the 1912 Summer Olympics

 Chile at the 1912 Summer Olympics in Stockholm, Sweden was the nation's first official appearance out of four editions of the Summer Olympic Games.
-Some sources claim that Chile was represented by one athlete that competed at the 1896 Summer Olympics.
+Some sources claim that Chile was represented by one athlete, Luis Subercaseaux, at the 1896 Summer Olympics.
+That cannot be substantiated because the Official Report typically includes only medal winners and Subercaseaux did not win any.

 The all-male 1912 national team of fourteen athletes competed in sixteen events in four sports.